Construction-Related Lane Closures Limited to Ease Travel During Holiday Weekend

 Motorists Urged to Slow Down and Move Over for Roadside Emergency and Maintenance Vehicles

-New York's Move Over Law requires motorists to drive with care, slow down and safely move over when approaching law enforcement vehicles, fire trucks, ambulances, tow trucks and construction or maintenance vehicles that are stopped along roads across the state.
-The law was enacted in 2010 to protect first responders and expanded in 2011 to include tow operators and those working along the roadway.
-It has since been expanded to include a wider range of emergency and hazard vehicles.
+Motorists should follow the state's Move Over Law, which requires motorists to slow down and safely move over for law enforcement vehicles, fire trucks, ambulances, tow trucks and construction or maintenance vehicles that are stopped along roads across the state.

-Text stops, including park-and-ride facilities, rest stops, service areas and parking areas along state highways support the state's efforts to reduce distracted driving.
-All text stops will remain open, providing a location where drivers can safely and conveniently use their phones and other mobile devices for calling, texting, navigating and accessing mobile apps.
+Text stops, including park-and-ride facilities, rest stops, service areas and parking areas along state highways support the state's effort to reduce distracted driving.
+All text stops will remain open, providing locations where drivers can safely and conveniently use their phones and other mobile devices for calling, texting, navigating and accessing mobile apps.
 Texting while driving is especially dangerous, as it requires motorists to take their eyes off the road, hands off the wheel and mind off driving.

-The Thruway Authority encourages motorists to download its mobile app which is available to download for free on iPhone and Android devices.
+The Thruway Authority encourages motorists to download its mobile app, which is available to download for free on iPhone and Android devices.
 The app provides motorists direct access to real-time traffic and navigation assistance while on the go.
-Motorists can also sign up for TRANSalert e-mails, which provide the latest traffic conditions along the Thruway here.
+Motorists can also sign up for TRANSalert emails, which provide the latest conditions along the Thruway.

-Travelers can check NYSDOT's 511NY before traveling, by calling 5-1-1, visiting the 511 website here, or downloading the free 511NY mobile app on iTunes or Google Play.
+Travelers can check NYSDOT's 511NY before traveling by calling 5-1-1, visiting the 511 website, or downloading the free 511NY mobile app on iTunes or Google Play.
 The free service allows users to check road conditions, view 2219 traffic cameras and link to air and transit information.
 The app features Drive mode, which provides audible alerts along a chosen route while a user is driving, warning them about incidents and construction.